Beneath towering aqueducts and grand Roman structures, there thrived a force that was the true embodiment of the empire's might: the Roman soldier.

 The bond forged in the castrum and on long marches now became the lifeline, as soldiers fought, not just for Rome, but for the brother beside them.

-Leaving the Roman army, much like entering it, was a structured process, governed by tradition, rules, and the needs of the empire.
+Leaving the Roman army, much like joining it, followed a structured process dictated by tradition, rules, and imperial needs.

-The typical service tenure for a Roman legionary was 25 years, a period that could extend depending on the circumstances of the empire and its military needs.
+The typical service tenure for a Roman legionary in later periods was 25 years, but it could extend depending on the circumstances of the empire and its military needs.

 This was a significant milestone in a soldier's life, marking the transition from a life of rigorous discipline and duty to one of relative civilian freedom.

-Upon discharge, a legionary would receive a "diploma," a bronze document that certified his completion of service and granted him specific privileges.
+Upon discharge, non-citizen soldiers would receive a 'diploma,' a bronze document that confirmed his completed service and granted him Roman citizenship.

 This was a transformative honor, elevating a soldier's social status and providing him with legal and economic benefits.